All stories (whether serialized or complete) go through several phases before being selected for any opportunity.

-Timeline: Begins at initial outreach and runs to first editorial delivery date for launch
+Timeline: Begins at initial outreach and runs to a first editorial delivery date for the launch

 You will have the chance to connect with your editor in real time for an introductory call.
 After that, your editor will establish a weekly touchpoint where they will make sure you’re on track for delivery, as well as skim-read new chapters and support your writing by identifying recurring issues or errors in the text.
 If you will be writing a new season of your series, your editor will also need to approve your outline.

 Once the story has launched, writers will move on to the second phase.